Supergrow

 Cons:

-• Smaller teams may find the data volume and settings overwhelming.
+• Smaller teams may find the volume of data and settings overwhelming.

-• Some advanced features are behind add-ons, which increases cost for full functionality.
+• Some advanced features are behind add-ons, which increases the cost for full functionality.

 Pricing: